yesequin/Google_Data_Analytics_Course/README.md

     Null: an indication that a value does not exist in a data set.
 It is not the same as a zero.

+    Open source: Code that is freely available and may be modified and shared by the people who use it.

     Openness (or open data): Free access, usage, and sharing of data.

     Operator: A symbol that names the type of operation or calculation to be performed in a formula.